selabhvl/dat110public/week3/week3.md

 The main purpose of this exercise is to briefly recap inter-thread communication and synchronisation in Java before starting on network programming.
 The exercise uses the API for concurrent programming in Java https://docs.oracle.com/javase/tutorial/essential/concurrency/

-We consider a small (emulated) IoT system consisting of a temperature sensor device and a display device.
+We consider a small (emulated) IoT system consisting of a temperature device (sensor) and a display device.
 The sensor device and the display device runs as individual threads where the sensor-thread with periodic intervals reads the current temperature and the display-threads periodically display the current temperature.

 An illustration of the system is shown below